• Skip to primary navigation

 Smothered Cabbage

-Scrumptious cabbage smothered with garlic, spices, bacon, sausage and potatoes.
-This healthy side dish only takes 30 minutes to prepare and is gluten-free, low carb, whole 30 and paleo-compliant.
+You will love this scrumptious cabbage smothered with garlic, spices, bacon, sausage and potatoes.
+This healthy dish only takes 30 minutes to prepare and is definitely a must-try!

 Smothered Cabbage